colehurwitz/DetectionAnalysis/README.md

 - Install all depedencies (spikeextractors, numpy, h5py, ast, scipy).

-- Use notebook to run basic detection example and its evaluation (specify the MEArec data path).
+- Use notebook to run and evaluate a basic detection example (specify the MEArec data path).

 - Create, run, and evaluate your own detection algorithm.